maryamkameli/Space-Mission-Failure-Prediction/README.md

 # Data files

-Space_Corrected.csv - the origin dataset of all-space-missions-from-1957

-Space.csv -  the fixed version of Space_Corrected.csv

 astro_3.csv - the fixed version of spacemissionsflightstatus

+Space.csv -  the fixed version of all-space-missions-from-1957

 # Pre-processing Data files